Salable/node-sdk/docs/versioned_docs/version-3.2.0/subscriptions/update-plan.md

 sidebar_position: 2
 ---

-# Update A Subscription's Plan
+# Update a Subscription's Plan (DEPRECATED)

+This method is deprecated.
+Please use the [Change Plan](./change-plan.md) method.

 Update the subscription to a new plan.